-Preparing for IELTS Writing Task 2 can be difficult, especially with the variety of topics that could appear.
+Preparing for IELTS Writing Task 1 and IELTS Writing Task 2 can be difficult, especially with the variety of topics that could appear.
 From education to technology and health, it’s easy to feel unsure.
 But with the right strategies, you can tackle these challenges effectively.

 Understanding IELTS essay topics and staying up-to-date with them is key to success, with over 4 million students taking the IELTS exam in 2025.